risakawagoe/pig-tracker/README.md

 2. npm start
 ```
 ---
 Please note that data storage operations do not work currently as the data manager API (storage server used for this application) has been disabled.
+Currently working on replacing storage service to Firebase.